-After landing on Kilimanjaro International Airport late in the evening, we were welcomed by Mwinyi, our guide and companion for the next two weeks.
+After landing at Kilimanjaro International Airport late in the evening, we were welcomed by Mwinyi, our guide and companion for the next two weeks.
 He drove us to a neat B&B in Moshi, called “The Hibiscus”.
-There we spent the night before our Meru trekking and later also a night before going to Kilimanjaro.
+There we spent the night before our Meru trekking, and later also a night before going to Kilimanjaro.
 The place is nice, clean and friendly, located in the outskirts of Moshi town.

 On the first day, we started our trek at Momella gate at around 1,500 m asl.
-The path climbed steadily through beautiful forests, passing many streams and small waterfalls.
+The path climbed steadily through beautiful forest, passing many streams and small waterfalls.
 In the forest we saw some black-and-white colobus monkeys.
-At one point, track passes through the famous Fig Tree Arch, formed on the base of enormous fig tree.
-We reach Miriakamba Hut (2,514 m) after about 3 and half hours.
-We were settled in a room with bunk beds in one of the huts and our cook prepared us a dinner.
+At one point, track passes through the famous Fig Tree Arch, formed on the base of an enormous fig tree.
+We reach Miriakamba Hut (2,514 m) after about 3 and a half hours.
+We were settled in a room with bunk beds in one of the huts, and our cook prepared us a dinner.
 It was quite cold on that altitude.

-In the afternoon, we climbed to the near peak of Little Meru (3,820m) for acclimatization before tomorrow’s ascent to the main peak.
+In the afternoon, we climbed to the near peak of Little Meru (3,820m) for acclimatization, before tomorrow’s ascent to the main peak.

 On the third day, the final ascent to the summit started at 2 AM.
 We climbed with our headlamps on.
 The ascent is quite a bit more challenging than that of Kilimanjaro.
 There are some rocky sections that require the use of your hands and can be a bit tricky in the darkness of the night.
 The final stretch was very exhausting for me, as I probably didn’t drink enough liquids during the climb.
 We reached the summit just before the majestic sunrise behind the Kilimanjaro.
 It was bitterly cold, when the first rays of the morning sun greeted us on the summit.